 UCAM coins have strong, frosted matte finishes on the design sets and deeply-mirrored, clear background fields.
 This contrast gives the coin’s design the impression of floating above the surface area of the coin.

-The spot price of silver didn’t shift much during 1997.
+The spot silver price per ounce didn’t shift much during 1997, unlike the silver price today.
 Per-ounce prices averaged $4.91 throughout the year, but did manage to break above $6.00 per ounce in December 1997.